 The Most Common Type of Bunion is Hallux Valgus

-A bunion or hallux valgus, pronounced (ha·luhks vaal·guhs), is a boney bump resulting from a deformity at the metatarsophalangeal joint (MPJ) of the big toe.
-The 'bump' usually appears after the big toe bones turn inward toward the second toe, and the forefoot moves out of alignment due to MPJ failure.
+A bunion or hallux valgus, pronounced (ha·luhks vaal·guhs), is a boney bump resulting from a deformity at the first metatarsocuneiform joint (MJC) of middle foot.
+The 'bump' usually appears after the big toe bones turn inward toward the second toe, and the forefoot moves out of alignment due to MCJ failure.
 Although some patients report that their bunions do not hurt, the condition can be painful for others.
-If you have a bunion, you're not alone!
+If you have a bunion, you're not alone.
 It is estimated that 33% of the populations of Western countries have bunions.

 Causes of Bunions